NorthCoastChurch/IT-Policy/Policy-9-Hardware-and-Electronic-Media-Disposal.md

 It is the responsibility of any employee of North Coast Church’s IT Department, with the appropriate authority, to ensure that IT assets are disposed of according to the methods in the Hardware and Electronic Media Disposal Procedure.
 It is imperative that all dispositions are done appropriately, responsibly, and according to IT lifecycle standards, as well as with North Coast Church’s resource planning in mind.
 Hardware asset types and electronic media that require secure disposal include, but are not limited to, the following:

-- Computers (desktops and laptops)
+- Computers (desktops, laptops and tablets)
 - Printers
 - Handheld devices
 - Servers
-- Networking devices (hubs, switches, bridges, and routers)
+- Networking devices (hubs, switches, bridges, and routers, firewalls, etc.)
+- Security Devices (Cameras, Card Readers, etc.)
 - Floppy disks
 - Backup tapes
 - CDs and DVDs